 The Company Instructions

 OC9.4.7.3 The Company will determine and instruct relevant Users to start System Restoration.
-These instructions will normally recognise any applicable Local Joint Restoration Plan and/or Distribution Restoration Zone Plan.
-User’s shall abide by The Company's instructions during System Restoration, even if these conflict with the general overall strategy outlined in OC9.4.7.6.3 or any applicable Local Joint Restoration Plan and/or Distribution Restoration Zone Plan although a User may still reject an Emergency Instruction but only on safety grounds (relating to personnel or plant) and this must be notified to The Company immediately by telephone in accordance with the requirements of BC2.9.2.1.
+These instructions will normally recognise any applicable Local Joint Restoration Plan and/or Distribution Restoration Zone Plan and/or Regional Restoration Plan.
+Users shall abide by The Company's instructions during System Restoration, even if these conflict with the general overall strategy outlined in OC9.4.7.6.3 or any applicable Local Joint Restoration Plan and/or Distribution Restoration Zone Plan or Regional Restoration Plan although a User may still reject an Emergency Instruction but only on safety grounds (relating to personnel or plant) and this must be notified to The Company immediately by telephone in accordance with the requirements of BC2.9.2.1.
 The Company's and/or Network Operator’s instructions may (although this list should not be regarded as exhaustive) be issued to;-

 Restoration Contractors relating to the start of supplying Active Power and subsequent pick up of Demand;